 Our smoked sweet paprika is made the traditional way by drying freshly harvested ripe red pimento peppers in low-lying adobe smoke houses that are slowly heated by smoking grills fired with slow-burning oak planks.
 After smoking, the paprika is milled by electrically powered stone wheels which must turn very slowly as heat from friction adversely affects the signature color and flavor.
 The end result is a silky smooth texture.

 The smoky quality of this spice will seductively pull you in and even just a pinch or two of Smoked Sweet Paprika adds a captivating smoky aroma and flavor to just about any dish.
 Smoked Paprika is customarily used in making Spanish sausage such as chorizo and lomo pork loin as well as starring in various paella dishes.

 We carry several other paprikas including - Smoked Paprika (Hot), Hungarian Paprika and a Domestic Paprika from California, but the smoked variety has become very popular the last several years.
-The difference between Smoked Paprika Hot (500 -1,000 SHU) and Smoked Paprika Sweet (100 – 250 SHU) is that the hot version is ground with the seeds of the chile pepper left in and the sweet version has the seeds removed.
+The difference between Smoked Paprika Hot (500 -1,000 SHU) and Smoked Paprika Sweet (100 – 250 SHU) is that the hot version is ground with the seeds of the chile pepper left in and the sweet version has the seeds removed prior to grinding.

 Many competition Barbequers use it as a secret ingredient in their pork rubs rubs.
 Smoked Paprika is especially good with rich beef and lamb stews, pork and veal casseroles, chicken kabobs, legumes, meat loaf, vegetables, rice, in homemade barbecue sauces, soups, salad dressings and in egg dishes (when used as a garnish – especially with deviled eggs).

 Smoked Sweet Paprika works well in combination with allspice, caraway, cardamom, garlic, ginger, oregano, parsley, pepper, rosemary, saffron, thyme and turmeric.